gbinal/dc-helicopters/_helicopters/7-customs-border-patrol.md

 ### Details

 Numerous folks have helped me identify this helicopter as being a Sikorsky S-76 operated by the US Customs and Border Patrol.
-I'm still researching, but it seems that these help patrol the Washington area and provide security.
-How ...
-I don't really know yet.
-Are they armed?
+I used to think that perhaps it helped patrol the area and generally provide security and had many questions (Are they armed?
 What are they looking for?
-Where are they based out of?
-These questions are more I'm still working on and will provide more notes here when I find anything.
-Let me know if you know any of these details.
+Where are they based out of?).
+But then one person [observed](https://github.com/gbinal/dc-helicopters/issues/41#issue-591309813) something way simpler that sounds about right:  "It’s the DHS Secretary’s transport.
+Also shared with the Commandant of the Coast Guard.
+In return, DHS secretary gets to ride in the Commandant’s Gulfstreams."

 ### Viewing Tips